N9EWO Review :

 Of course do not forget to install the USB driver BEFORE the

-USB programming cable is connected.
+USB programming cable is connected (driver comes with the USB cable on a mini-CD).
 NOTE: Once in great while the Program did

 glitch and needed to be restarted (but not too often).
 Of course be sure of the